russeta/docs-tap/tap-gui/auth.md

         message: Enter with your GitHub account
   ```

-For a provider to show in the login page, keep in mind that it has to be properly configured under the `auth.providers` section of your values file.
+To show a provider in the login page, you must keep properly configure it under the `auth.providers` section of your values file.